-The key concept to understand is a good leader can interact with followers in a way that they want to listen and want to be motivated, not that leaders actually motivate (control) them.
+The key concept to understand is that a good leader can interact with followers so that they want to listen and want to be motivated, not that leaders actually motivate (control) them.

 In the literal meaning of innate, I would say very little that makes a good leader can be attributed to intrinsic sources.

-Some leaders, who do not have direct contact with those they lead, may have a natural ability to lead simply in the way they look and talk and carry themselves (e.g. Warren Harding Effect).
+Some leaders, who do not have direct contact with those they lead, may naturally lead simply in the way they look and talk and carry themselves (e.g., Warren Harding Effect).

 But those effects often wear off as the leader’s direct interaction with followers increases.
 Then it is how the leader interacts with followers and the decisions they see their leader make that will differentiate them as good or bad.